 Constantine the Great: And the Christian Revolution Cover

-Constantine the Great Review
+constantine the great Review

 • Historical Accuracy

-• Entertainment Factor
+• Entertainment Value

-• Character Development
+• Character and Leadership Insights

-4/5Overall Score
+3.5/5Overall Score

 Specs

-• Year released: 1993
+• Year Released: 2016

-• Author: Michael Grant
+• Author: Dr. Michael Grant

-• Genre: Biography/History
+• Genre: Historical Biography

 • Pages: 352

-• Formats: Hardcover, Paperback, eBook
+• Formats: Hardcover, Paperback, eBook, Audiobook

 • Language: English